SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 ### Setting Up the Stage

-To start writing our Pharo evaluator in TDD style, we will start by creating out test class `CInterpreterTest`.
+To start writing our Pharo evaluator in TDD style, we start by creating out test class `CInterpreterTest`.
 Our class names are prefixed with `C` because we named the package of the interpreter Champollion.

 ```